 Porters carrying building materials up the trail

 Waiting for lunch in the garden at Monjo Lodge

 The lodge we stayed in Phakding on the way up and on the way down

 The trainer was very excited about seeing the marathon runners who had started early that morning from Everest Base Camp running past, all of us on our way to Namche Bazaar.
 The event, originally to be in May was rescheduled to October due to the earthquakes.

 We left our lodge at Pangboche as doctors prepared the medical check point and lodge staff the water bottles.

 The Temple Gate in Tengboche (Thyanboche)

 The following photos show the track.
 The steep uphill climb (600m) had nearly killed me on our 2013 trek.
 Coming back down isn’t easy either.
-It can impact on your knees which is why I chose to use trekking poles.
-The steep track with lots of small loose rocks can be slippery so the only way to go is slowly.
+It impacts on your knees so I use trekking poles.
+The track here has small loose rocks is slippery so the only way to go is slowly.